 I look forward to meeting more animals and to continue learning all that I can in the near future.

 The poop pick-up bags regularly used by Furryornot Petcare are biodegradable.
+We also use a poop pick up service, Doggie Detail which processes the waste and prevents it from ending up in the landful (or worse, left on the ground!).
 We have also used recycled paper for our invoices, business cards, and some other marketing materials.

 In Home Pet-sitting, Dog-walking, and House-sitting Services in Abbotsford B.C.